ajku85/Analog-Audio-Signal-Processor-Klon/README.md

 ## Project Overview
 This project documents the end-to-end assembly, quality control, and technical analysis of a high-fidelity analog audio signal processor based on the Klon Centaur circuit.
 The objective was to execute a reliable **Through-Hole Technology (THT) assembly process** following a strict Control Plan.

+> **Project Scope Note:**
+> This project was executed in two parallel streams to maximize learning outcomes:
+> 1. **Design & Analysis:** The circuit schematics and PCB layout were designed/modeled in **EasyEDA** to study the topology and signal paths.
+> 2. **Physical Implementation:** The physical assembly utilized a **standardized component kit** to focus strictly on **THT soldering quality, process control, and FMEA execution**, ensuring a reliable reference for testing.

 ---

 ## 1. Engineering Design